menushort.gif (14960 bytes)

 blued metals

 Hard rubber and Bakelite should hold up well in the solvents, but if they are cracked, they should not be sonicated.
+(See “A Word about Ultrasonic Baths,” below.)

-My favorite method of cleaning an old reel begins with its complete disassembly.
-But I can not overstress the importance of using tools that do not mar the reel itself, especially when it comes to screwdrivers.
-Always be sure that the screwdriver blade fits the screw slot as closely as possible.
 If a screw won't turn, apply penetrating oil according to directions and try again.
 Don't break screwheads off; if you can't disassemble without endangering the screws or pillars, don't disassemble.
 Keep track of where each part fits; screws and other parts of old reels often are not interchangeable.

 Once the reel is disassembled as far as possible, I prefer to clean the parts in a sonic bath.
 To remove verdigris, the green deposit often found on salt-water reels, especially on spools, sonicate (or soak) in vinegar until the powder is soft enough to rub off with a cloth.
 Usually,the verdigris forms within chips in the nickel plating over brass parts.
 If the reel contains thick deposits of old grease, hardened or not, a short sonication (or soaking) in mineral spirits should remove most of it.
 The final cleaning consists of sonication in a non-ammoniated watch-cleaning solution followed by a rinse with a non-ammoniated rinsing solution.